...

 Features of Punjab Police Welfare Fund Rules 2016

-• Dowry charges for all daughters allowed in Welfare Rules 2016 as compared to pervious Rules where 2 daughter Dowry charges were allowed.
+• Dowry charges for all daughters are allowed in Welfare Rules 2016 as compared to previous Rules where 2 daughter Dowry charges were allowed.

-• All Public/Private Sector colleges/Universities are allowed for Education Scholarship with better rates and subjects as compare to Punjab Government Benevolent rules and previous Welfare Rules.
-Worthy IGP, Punjab shown deep concerns to accommodate maximum Children of serving/retired & deceased Police personnel in Scholarship Policy including Special Education, Technical education & Advance education subjects.
+• All Public/Private Sector colleges/Universities are allowed Education scholarships with better rates and subjects as compared to the Punjab Government’s Benevolent rules and previous Welfare Rules.
+Worthy IGP, Punjab showed deep concerns to accommodate the maximum Children of serving/retired & deceased Police personnel in the Scholarship Policy including Special Education, Technical Education & advanced education subjects.

 • As per Welfare Rules 2016 spouses & children of Police Officers/Officials are also allowed for Medical Financial Assistance.

-• Rates for Special grant for death in service also improved to enhance the monitory benefit to the families of the deceased Police Officers/Officials.
+• Rates for Special grants for death in service also improved to enhance the monetary benefit to the families of the deceased Police Officers/Officials.

-• Mode of payment changed in the name of applicant to reduce unnecessary delays and inconvenience.
+• The mode of payment was changed in the name of the applicant to reduce unnecessary delays and inconvenience.

 Punjab Police Welfare Fund Rules 2016 (English Version / Urdu Version)